In this section, we aim to provide groups with information, tips and where to go for help when developing a community project.

 RIBA Outline Plan of Work

-For more detailed information about the different stages of work involved in a capital project please click here (PDF 87KB)
+For more detailed information about the different stages of work involved in a capital project please click here (link to RIBA website)

 Scottish Council for Voluntary Organisations (SCVO)